-The couple has formed a political action committee in hopes of preventing gun violence and changing laws to require compulsory background checks for gun buyers.
-The PAC will also work to limit the size of ammo magazines and to ban the sale of assault weapons to civilians.
+Kelly and Giffords have formed a political action committee in hopes of preventing gun violence and changing laws to require compulsory background checks for gun buyers.
+The PAC also will work to limit the size of ammo magazines and to ban the sale of assault weapons to civilians.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.